The fastest growing segment of fixed income

 Solid standalone corporate fundamentals

 Away from the sovereign zip code effect, the solid and improving fundamentals of emerging market corporates cannot be overlooked.
-The strong fundamentals are evidenced by lower net leverage ratios at every rating bucket vs. developed market peers, strong access to refinancing via local markets and banks and prudent liability management leading to smooth debt maturity profiles.6
+The strong fundamentals are evidenced by lower net leverage ratios at every rating bucket vs. developed market peers, strong access to refinancing via local markets and banks and prudent liability management leading to smooth debt maturity profiles.4

-Figure 3: Net Leverage Ratios for EM and DM Corporates
+Figure 4: Net Leverage Ratios for EM and DM Corporates

 Source: JP Morgan, June 2024.
 It is not possible to invest directly in an index.
 Please see index descriptions at the end of this page.